MicrosoftDocs/power-automate-docs/articles/minit/event-metrics-filter.md

 # Event metrics filter

-Use the event level filter to filter events based on various metrics.
+Use this event level filter to filter events based on various metrics.
 Only event metrics are applicable here.

 :::image type="content" alt-text="Screenshot and the custom metrics filter." source="media/event-metrics-filter.png":::